-The Temple of Time, built in honor of those killed and injured in last year’s school shooting, opened to the public on the one-year anniversary of the tragedy and so far thousands of people — from residents and tourists, to the Governor — have paid their respects there.
-Visitors write on the walls, and leave behind mementos and gut wrenching messages of one of the deadliest school shootings in U.S. history.
+The Temple of Time, built in honor of those killed and injured in last year’s school shooting, opened to the public on the first anniversary of the tragedy, and so far, thousands of people — from residents and tourists to the Governor — have paid their respects there.
+Visitors write on the walls and leave behind mementos and gut-wrenching messages of one of the deadliest school shootings in U.S. history.

 The Temple of Time was erected by a 24-person crew and almost 1,000 members from the community.
-In just two weeks, they built a temple with floors, shrine, pendants, ornate walls and benches inside a structure standing over thirty feet.
+In just two weeks, they built a temple with floors, a shrine, pendants, ornate walls, and benches inside a structure standing over thirty feet.

 Soon, the Coral Springs Fire Department and police will assist in a controlled burn of the Balinese-style temple that’s different from Best’s similar works because it has remained intact for so long.
 Most of the temples Best creates are set ablaze within two weeks.

-Although it will be open to the public, Lynne Martzall, media relations coordinator said the city is in the process of selecting members of the community – who assisted with the build and are connected to the artist – to participate in the burn.
-She confirmed both the Dworet and Hixon families will help set the temple ablaze.
+Although it will be open to the public, Lynne Martzall, media relations coordinator, said the city is in the process of selecting members of the community – who assisted with the build and are connected to the artist – to participate in the burn.
+She confirmed both the Dworet and Hixon families would help set the temple ablaze.

 Mitch and Annika Dworet, both of Coral Springs, lost their 17-year-old son Nick in last year’s shooting; their younger son, Alex, was injured in the gun violence at Marjory Stoneman Douglas.

-Debra Hixon and her son, Corey will also participate in the ceremonial burn.
-Hixon, a teacher with Broward County Public Schools, is the widow of Chris Hixon, who was a coach at Marjory Stoneman Douglas, and among the 17 killed.
+Debra Hixon and her son, Corey, will also participate in the ceremonial burn.
+Hixon, a teacher with Broward County Public Schools, is the widow of Chris Hixon, a coach at Marjory Stoneman Douglas, and among the 17 killed.

 Other participants in the burn include Michael DeAngelo and Jessica Schmidt, both of ScentsAbility.
 Schmidt is the founder and president of the organization, which helps young adults with disabilities.
 Because they were so impactful in helping to build The Temple of Time, DeAngelo and Schmidt will also be instrumental in burning it down.